docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 #### How Tests Work With GitHub Actions

-With GitHub Actions, is is very similar to how [tests run locally](#how-local-tests-work), but all parallel sets and the serial tests are run **in parallell** but separately to not interfere with each other (on different runners).
+With GitHub Actions, is is very similar to how [tests run locally](#how-local-tests-work), but all parallel sets and the serial tests are run **in parallell** but separately (on different runners) to not interfere with each other.
 This increases the degree of parallelization which in turn speeds up CI.

 ## Running Tests